LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Different Reinforcement Learning Algorithms}

-To evaluate the impact of different reinforcement learning algorithms on query optimization performance, we compare the PPO algorithm used in AQORA with DQN \cite{mnih2015human}.
-As shown in Fig.~\ref{fig:ablation}(a), AQORA with PPO surpasses Spark SQL in execution latency significantly earlier during training compared to its DQN-based variant.
+To evaluate the impact of different reinforcement learning algorithms on query optimization performance, we compare the PPO algorithm used in LQRS with DQN ~\cite{mnih2015human}.
+As shown in Figure~\ref{fig:ablation}(a), LQRS with PPO surpasses Spark SQL in execution latency significantly earlier during training compared to its DQN-based variant.
 Also, after training on 2400 queries, the PPO-based model achieves consistently lower execution latency than the DQN-based model.
 Although DQN benefits from experience replay, it suffers from limitations in environments with large action spaces and non-stationary dynamics.